signavio/dmn-and-drools-execution-examples/README.rst

 Sandbox Workflow
 ===============
-The sandbox is available to get a quick feedback loop in case one wanna try out specific .drl files.
+The sandbox is available to get a quick feedback loop in case one wanna try out specific Drools or .dmn files.

 Export
 ------
-To get it running, the first step is to export the desired DMN model as a .drl file in the Signavio Process Manager.
+To get it running, the first step is to export the desired DMN model as a Drools or .dmn file in the Signavio Process Manager.

-Pasting the .drl file
+Pasting the files content
 ---------------------
-The next step is to copy the exported .drl file into the already available ``com/signavio/examples/drl/sandbox/Sandbox.drl`` file.
+The next step is to copy the content of the exported file into the already available ``com/signavio/examples/drl/sandbox/Sandbox.drl`` file (for Drools files) or ``com/signavio/examples/dmn/sandbox/Sandbox.dmn`` file (for .dmn files).
-The exported artifacts package definition does not match the one needed in this example project, therefore you have to manually adjust the package in the .drl file to
+In case you want to execute a Drools file the exported artifacts package definition does not match the one needed in this example project, therefore you have to manually adjust the package in the Drools file to

 .. code-block:: java